Best Python Coding for Kids Course Review

 Coding Camps for Kids on Campus is Great for College Recruiting

-Today I thought I would write a little bit of how we think summer coding camps for kids on College and University campus is a great recruiting tool.
-By allowing kids ages 11 through 18 years of age to be on the campus physically is proving to be a huge success in the recruitment of those same kids when they’re older for many universities and colleges all over the U.S. There are a lot of reasons for this, but I want to cover 3 reasons of why it works in today’s blog post.
-Lets jump in!
+/0 Comments/in Uncategorized/by dustin mowerToday I thought I would write a little bit about how we think summer coding camps for kids on College and University campus is a great recruiting tool.
+Allowing kids ages 11 through 18 years of age to be on the campus physically is proving to be a huge success in the recruitment of those same Coding Camps for Kids when they’re older for many universities and colleges all over the U.S. There are a lot of reasons for this, but I want to cover 3 reasons of why it works in today’s blog post.
+Let’s jump in!

-REASON #1: GOOD MEMS ALL AROUND
+REASON #1: GOOD MEMS ALL AROUND Coding Camps for Kids

 REASON #2: START EDUCATING THEM NOW WITH LIVE EXPERIENCES

 Most everyone associates with a mentor or someone they look up to and it’s usually the person that taught them how to work, play, and have fun while doing it.
 By providing computer programming camps for kids on your campus you have already begun the education process for these young fellas to learn!
-AS the kids look to the University as almost a mentor, they will only want to continue with concurrent enrollment classes in high school, other continuing education classes because they’ll already be comfortable having been to summer camps.
+As the kids look to the University as almost a mentor, they will only want to continue with concurrent enrollment classes in high school, and other continuing education classes because they’ll already be comfortable having been to summer camps.

 REASON #3: A LITTLE EXTRA FUNDS